MizaGBF/GBFAL/readme.md

 Others JSON files are used for debug or update purpose:
 - [job_data_export.json](https://github.com/MizaGBF/GBFAL/blob/main/json/job_data_export.json) is used to quickly link some MC jobs to their weapon animations using the built-in CLI.
-- [relation_name.json](https://github.com/MizaGBF/GBFAL/blob/main/json/relation_name.json) is used to maintain and create the related section.
+- [name_data.json](https://github.com/MizaGBF/GBFAL/blob/main/json/name_data.json) is used to fill lookup entries without wiki data, using a text editor or the GUY `namesless_editor.pyw`.

 More JSON files not specified here might appear in this folder.